kirbs-btw/shuffle.ai/README.md

 # Shuffle.ai
 You can test the project [here]().
+If there is no website --> project not finished :)

 ## General
 The project aims to use a [vector database](https://milvus.io/docs/install_standalone-docker.md) to find fitting songs for a playlist.
 Using the Vector DB the project understands the direction of the playlist and can suggest really fitting songs.
 Building up the Playlist with a relational DB.

 ## Quality analysis
+By now only can talk about small tests unittesting etc. comming.
+Reuslts at first glance are solid --> 3 out of 6 suggestions okay fit the playlist

 ## Achitecture